Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ## Management

-With the Third-party Management deployment mode, a third-party is responsible for the majority of the work of storing and operating the log, while the service operator serves mainly to enforce access control and authenticate the addition of new entries to the log.
+With the Third-party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log, while the service operator serves mainly to enforce access control and authenticate the addition of new entries to the log.
 All user queries specified in {{user-operations}} are